 • Find a drainable yet durable container such as an old berry basket.

 • Then, secure the basket to the tree as close to the original nest as possible.
-Make sure the nest is sheltered from sun and rain.
+Make sure the nest is sheltered from sun and rain and at least 3 feet above the ground.
 Plastic lanyard string works great for fastening the nest but you can also use yarn or rope.
 Weave the string through the basket and tie it to the branch.

 • Place the baby in the nest so they are sitting upright and their legs tucked underneath their body.
 Take a photo of the nest from above.

 • Leave the area where the nest is and monitor from a distance.
 Watch for a few hours to see if mom is returning.
-Hours later, you can take a second photo of the nest and compare it to the first photo to see if it has accumulated any droppings from the baby.
-That means mom is returning to feed!
+Hours later, you can take a second photo of the nest and compare it to the first photo to see if the nest has accumulated any droppings from the baby.
+If there are baby poops, that means mom is returning to feed!
 If the mom doesn’t return, call Greenwood at 303-823-8455.

 Dealing with Fledgling Birds Out of the Nest